dewey92/pureshell/README.md

 # PureShell 🖥
 My own personal excersice to tame Purescript compiler 😄 PureShell is an attempt to reimplement common Shell commands like `cat`, `ls`, `find`, etc in Purescript.
-PRs and suggestions are is very much welcomed
+PRs and suggestions are very much welcomed

 ## Development
 To try running in your local machine, some dependencies are required: